 Perfecting track maintenance

 The ballast bed must be homogeneous and stable to fulfil its function: to distribute the dynamic forces produced by rail traffic into the formation, ensuring that the track geometry is maintained for as long as possible.
-The objective of dynamic track stabilisation is to produce a homogenous ballast bed after the track has been maintained using a tamping machine.
+The objective of dynamic track stabilization is to produce a homogenous ballast bed after the track has been maintained using a tamping machine.

 Raising the sleepers during track tamping reduces the track grid’s lateral resistance in the ballast bed.
 The dynamic stabilizer anticipates traffic loads in a controlled way, exerting rather low stresses on the ballast bed.
 The controlled settlement increases the track’s resistance to lateral displacement considerably.